 Locale of Inspiration – PeruAug 31, 2016

 Sitting in my backyard one sunny Sunday afternoon, my friend Lauren and I began talking about our upcoming birthdays.
-While I firmly believe that every birthday is important and worthy of celebration, we were on the verge of a big one-one, one that started a new decade.
+While I firmly believe that every birthday is important and worthy of celebration, we were on the verge of a big one-one that started a new decade.

 “What should we do to mark the moment?”
 Lauren asked.